LW2904/basic-steambot/README.md

 client.on('loggedOn', () =>
   console.log('Logged into steam anonymously.'))
 ```
+*Note: semicolons in JS are a funny affair, but the rule of thumb is that you can omit them all as long as all statements are followed by a line brak - which is what I'm doing here.*

 Well that was simple, wasn't it?
 Still, let's go over the key parts:

 ### require('steam-user')
-loads a module, in this case the `steam-user` module which can be installed with `npm install -g steam-user` in the console (only add the -g if you wish to install this globally).
+*Require* is a NodeJS-native function which loads a module, in this case the `steam-user` module which can be installed with `npm install -g steam-user` in the console.

-That module has a set of *methods* and *properties* as described [here](https://github.com/DoctorMcKay/node-steam-user#steamuser) and is our 'gateway' to steam.
+That module has a set of *methods* and *properties* as described in it's [documentation](https://github.com/DoctorMcKay/node-steam-user#steamuser) and is our 'gateway' to steam.
 It was created and is maintained by [DoctorMcKay](https://github.com/DoctorMcKay).

 We then initialize an 'empty' SteamUser as `client`, which - in the future - will be our bot.